initqp/somd_tutorials/2.active_learning_1/README.md

 of the accepted new structures (the `n_accepted_structures` key).
 If this number is less than 0.05% of the number of the MD steps, we may take the training process as converged (in my case, the number of the accepted new structures in the 4th training iteration is 7).
+You could also find the four potential files trained by me under the `results` directory.

 ## Step 3.
 Perform static tests.